 The MR-Chambers can be used for enzyme assays measuring changes in pH, redox or temperature conditions or by quantifying consumption or production of one of the analytes: H2, N2O or H2S.
-Please Production vs. respiration of E. Huxleyi at different light intensities see in the Microsensors section, which sensors are available for use in the MicroRespiration System.
+Please see in the Microsensors section, which sensors are available for use in the MicroRespiration System.